bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 Why are students learning HTML, CSS, and Git?

 * Git is an essential skill that employers will expect students to have on day one of their new positions.
 It is important to impart knowledge of the essential Git commands in order to help students save their work and collaborate effectively.
-* HTML allows students to scaffold their pages and organize elements on the page.
+* HTML allows students to scaffold pages so that they can display content to the end user.
 It's important to help students achieve greater understanding of this markup language so that they have a solid foundation for the skills that come later.
-* As one of the three fundamental technologies used for web development, CSS is an important skill for students to have in order to style their pages.
+* As one of the three fundamental technologies used for web development, CSS is an important skill for students to have in order to style the content on the page.
 CSS allows students to organize their code in such a way that style is separate from content.

 Throughout the async module this week, students will use HTML, CSS and Git to do the following: